vapvarun/buddypress-birthdays/readme.txt

 5. Integration with BuddyBoss platform

 == Changelog ==

+= 2.4.0 =
+* New: Admin settings page under BuddyPress menu for centralized configuration.
+* New: Automatic birthday email notifications with customizable templates.
+* New: Activity feed auto-post when members have birthdays.
+* New: BuddyPress notifications for birthdays (notify all members or friends only).
+* New: Admin daily summary email of today's birthdays.
+* New: Zodiac sign display option with Unicode symbols.
+* New: Confetti animation option for birthday celebrations.
+* New: Helper functions for zodiac signs and age calculation.
+* Improved: WP Cron integration for scheduled birthday checks.
+* Improved: Modular code architecture with separate classes.

 = 2.3.0 =
 * Fixed: Widget no longer shows empty container when no birthdays to display.